 Without things 1 through 5, this would not be an e-ticket ride.

-The park was also a place where I got to watch my kids grow into their role as siblings in a larger family.
-My son, who was now suddenly not the youngest child, had to be coaxed away from being the Mother Hen.
-Disneyland was a place to explore, not to be herded.
-My daughter displayed patience that she had not always had for her brother as she coaxed the girls through their fears and emotional difficulties.
+The park was also a place where I got to watch my older kids grow into their role as siblings in a larger family.
+My son, who was now suddenly not the youngest child, had to be coaxed away from being the Mother Hen; Disneyland is a place to explore, not to be herded.
+My daughter displayed patience that she had not always had for her brother as she coaxed her new siblings through their fears and emotional difficulties.

 Now Carl repeat after me: